microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 cd ..
 ````

-This builds the Python Module that is then loadable by the demo python scripts.
+This builds the Python Module that is then loadable by the demo Python scripts.

 ### Process a static image